Click on a letter above to view the list of gems.

 U - Uranium

-The following elements are REE (Rare Earth Elements):
+The following radioactive elements are also Rare Earth Elements (REE):

 Ce - Cerium, La - Lanthanum, Nd - Neodymium, Pr - Praseodymium, Sm - Samarium, Th - Thorium